Classic Rock 96FM (Hawkes Bay)

-Classic Rock 96FM was a radio station in Hawke's Bay, New Zealand that broadcast several different formats and eventually became part of the ZM network, operated by New Zealand Media and Entertainment from 1977 to 1988.
+Classic Rock 96FM was a radio station in Hawke's Bay, New Zealand that broadcast several different formats and eventually became part of the ZM network, operated by Radio New Zealand, The Radio Network, and New Zealand Media and Entertainment.

 Apple Radio and Concert Programme relay

 The station was started by Radio New Zealand in 1977 as Apple Radio broadcasting on 730AM.
-The station was also used to broadcast the Concert Programme into the Hawkes Bay market outside of regular broadcast hours which originally ended at 5pm and later extended to 7pm.
+The station was also used to broadcast the Concert Programme into the Hawke's Bay market outside of regular broadcast hours which originally ended at 5pm and later extended to 7pm.

 In 1978 after AM band in New Zealand was changed from 10 kHz spacing to 9 kHz spacing, as a result Apple Radio was moved to 765AM.

 77ZK

 In 1983 the Concert Programme relay was dropped when the Concert Programme began broadcasting on its own full-time frequency, 91.1FM.
 At the same time programming was extended to evenings and Apple Radio was rebranded as The All New 77ZK and later Hit Radio 77ZK.